timini/hansard/README.md

 # hansard project

 I'm just starting out with an analysis of the [UK Parlimentary Archive](http://www.hansard-archive.parliament.uk/).
-The broad goals at the minute are to create language models from the speaches give by UK officials in the House of Commons and the House of Lords.
+The broad goals at the minute are to create language models from the speaches given by UK officials in the House of Commons and the House of Lords.
 I have many interestng questions to answer about this dataset, please take a look at the issues here to see some that are being investigated.

 #### Getting the data